Supporting economic development

 Over half of EU funding is channelled through the 5 European structural and investment funds (ESIF).
 They are jointly managed by the European Commission and the EU countries.

-The purpose of all these funds is to invest in job creation and a sustainable and healthy European economy.
+The purpose of all these funds is to invest in job creation and a sustainable and healthy European economy and environment.

 The 5 funds